frqnny/mostructures/README.md

 ## Contributing
 Just contact me beforehand and then make a pr!
+It will be fun, I promise!

 ## Setup